 When is the USAA Michigan total loss settlement payout date?

-Payments will be issued approved claimants after the court grants final approval of the settlement and claim processing is completed.
+The settlement administrator will issue payments to approved claimants after it completes claim processing and the court grants final approval of the settlement.

 Why did this class action settlement happen?